Emmanuel College, Warrnambool: St Joseph's Christian Brothers' College

+The Wesley-CBC cricket team remained active as of 2019.

 House system

 Each house is named after a significant person in the college's history.
 Sporting competitions are held between them each year.

 Curriculum

 Emmanuel has a wide range of curriculum choices.
 Its special features are the Five Star Program for Year 7, the FLY program for Years 8 to 10 and a full range of options for senior students, including VCE, VET, VCAL and Australian School Based Apprenticeships.
 The F.L.Y.
 (Flexible Learning Years) program provides for students to be able to work at levels appropriate to their ability, rather than the traditional approach of being locked into units bound by their year level or age.
 Emmanuel College students can also gain nationally accredited qualifications in Agriculture whilst still at school.

 Co-curricular activities

-These include: Music activities (now removed) and performances; Public speaking and Debating; Mooting; Duke of Edinburgh's Award; Science Talent Search and other academic competitions; Eisteddfods; Drama Productions; a variety of team sports; Rowing; Equestrian Team; Agricultural Shows; Emmanuel's Interactive Animal Nursery at the Fun4Kids Festival and Field Days; Chess, Book Club, optional camps and trips including study tours to France, Japan, New Caledonia, Switzerland and the Rock To Reef tours.
+These include music activities (now removed) and performances, public speaking and debating, mooting, Duke of Edinburgh's Award, Science Talent Search and other academic competitions, Eisteddfods, drama productions, a variety of team sports, rowing, equestrian team, agricultural shows, Emmanuel's Interactive Animal Nursery at the Fun4Kids Festival and Field Days, chess, Book Club, optional camps and trips including study tours to France, Japan, New Caledonia, Switzerland and the Rock To Reef tours.